 Winter SUP paddling tips from SUP My Race

-Winter is coming, or at least it is trying to here in Sweden and this, along with a number of questions from paddlers on SUP My Race has prompted me to put this quick guide together.
-Winter SUP Paddling tips.
+Winter is coming, or at least it is trying to here in Sweden and this, along with a number of questions from paddlers on SUP My Race, has prompted me to put this quick guide together.
+Winter SUP Paddling Tips.

 Why Paddle In Winter?

 Winter can be the most beautiful time of year to be on the water.
-If that sounds strange then consider this, all the summer boat users are gone, conditions are often very calm and quiet and it is an achievable challenge, paddling in the cold.
+If that sounds strange, then consider this: all the summer boat users are gone, conditions are often very calm and quiet, and it is an achievable challenge, paddling in the cold.

 Everything on and around the water is different in winter, nature's colour palette changes from the verdant greens of spring and summer to the bronze of autumn and then the cooler, moody grey and silver of winter.
 Even in a snow and ice-free area, the landscape looks different.
 It feels different.
-It is often so quiet that an individual bird can be heard flying, wingbeats on the air from an unseen flyer.
+It is often so quiet that an individual bird can be heard flying, wingbeats in the air from an unseen flyer.

 Airboard Discovery in Kungsbacka Fjord, Sweden

-Do not underestimate that challenge though, cold water shock is a serious risk as is ice, remember the Titanic?
-Ice can really mess up a SUP board too!
+Do not underestimate that challenge, though; cold water shock is a serious risk, as is ice.
+Remember the Titanic?
+Ice can really mess up a SUP board, too!

 Here are my tips for winter SUP paddling.